-- Amending Chapter B1 Tree Management to align approval pathways and assessment requirements with Council policy and processes. - Simplifying guidance on parking requirements in Chapter B8 Road Network and Parking to provide greater certainty and clarity. - Amending Chapter B7 Heritage to be consistent with the Due Diligence Code of Practice for the protection of Aboriginal Objects in NSW. - Inserting new development controls for carports in Chapter C8 Ancillary Structures.

-Amending Chapter D12 Richardson Road - Raymond Terrace to include additional land to the east and include new development controls to guide future development and ensure appropriate planning outcomes.
+- Amending Chapter B1 Tree Management to align approval pathways and assessment requirements with Council policy and processes. - Simplifying guidance on parking requirements in Chapter B8 Road Network and Parking to provide greater certainty and clarity. - Amending Chapter B7 Heritage to be consistent with the Due Diligence Code of Practice for the protection of Aboriginal Objects in NSW. - Inserting new development controls for carports in Chapter C8 Ancillary Structures. - Amending Chapter D12 Richardson Road Raymond Terrace to include additional land to the east and include new development controls to guide future development and ensure appropriate planning outcomes.

-Strategic Direction Delivery Program 2022-2026 Thriving and Safe Place to Live Provide land use plans, tools and advice that sustainably support the community.
+Strategic Direction Delivery Program 2022-2026 Provide land use plans, tools and advice that sustainably support the community.